ICST-Technion/W22-IOT-NoCode/README.md

 ### Mongoose client is not running after launching mos.exe
 ### Solution
 A previous proccess of mos.exe is still running on your computer.
 You should open kill it and then try to launch the app again.

+## Further development
+* Support more device types
+* Setup the controller's WIFI credentials using Bluetooth directly from the app (or alternatively create an HTTP access point for the board)
+* Add sensor time interval configuration into the sensor control page - currently it is embedded in the controller's code
+* Pin's type classification (Binary output, PWM, ADC...) should be added to the app (board configuration) and be keeped in Firestore